 8. Disney-Themed Halloween Tree

-A Halloween tree is a great way to show off a collection of similar items, such as the Disney Halloween decorations featured on this tree.
-I also love the felt candy corn ornaments here.
+A Halloween tree is a great way to show off a collection of similar items, such as the Mickey Mouse decorations featured on this tree.
+I also love the felt candy corn garlands here.

 9. Vintage Mask Halloween Tree

 This tree features something really scary: vintage masks from Halloween costumes in the 70s and 80s.
-After Halloween, all you have to do is remove the masks and other Halloween themed decor and you’re left with a tree that’s ready for Christmas.
+After Halloween, all you have to do is remove the masks and other Halloween themed decor and you’re left with a tree hung with traditional christmas ornaments that’s ready for the rest of the holiday season.

 10. Bat Wing Halloween Tree